 Why are so many people signing up for a business car lease?
 The simple answer is that there are just so many benefits:

-- Minimal capital expenditure - with low initial and monthly rentals, leasing offers minimal capital expenditure for businesses looking to drive new vehicles and expand their growth
+- Minimal capital expenditure - with low initial and monthly rentals, leasing offers minimal capital expenditure for businesses looking to drive new vehicles and expand their growth.

-- No depreciation risk - most cars lose between 50-60% of their value during the first three years, however, by leasing the risk is taken on by the funder
+- No depreciation risk - most cars lose between 50-60% of their value during the first three years.
+However, by leasing, the risk is taken on by the funder.

 Is business car leasing suitable for my business?

-Deciding if a business car lease is right for your business will obviously depend on your unique circumstances and what you need in a car.
+Deciding if a business car lease is right for your business will depend on your unique circumstances and what you need in a car.
 If your business needs a fleet of vehicles, business car leasing can be advantageous.
 You can potentially get your hands on £100,000s worth of vehicles in an instant for low monthly rentals.

 If you only need one car and intend to sell it down the line, leasing probably is not the best option for you.
-Instead, we recommend going through the above list of benefits and checking if anything stands out as being a 'must-have' feature.
-If you find more than one, probably leasing is the right route for you to take.
+Instead, we recommend going through the above list of benefits and checking if anything stands out as a 'must-have' feature.
+If you find more than one, probably leasing is the correct route for you to take.